Charging Station’s Cybersecurity Risks Endanger EV Adoption

 White-hat hackers have already begun tampering with popular at-home and commercial charging stations.
 The white paper, Protecting Commercial Vehicles: Continuous Operation and Uptime Amidst Cybersecurity Threats, explores a recent study, which demonstrated how all major charging station manufacturers failed to follow critical security protocols, such as a lack of firmware update authentications, standardized passwords on APIs, and more.

 These cybersecurity failures not only put assets in danger- they put decades of progress and a flourishing EV ecosystem at risk.
+They also makes us recognize the increasing need for electric vehicle cyber security.

 Charging stations are a natural companion to EV adoption but risk and liabilities are not shared evenly.
 Together, they create a key pillar in what the future of automotive can be: Green, efficient, and electrified.